zubintimroy/SIRS/README.md

 ## Outputs
 Example output .txt files and visualisation python scripts using matplotlib include:

+### No immunity
-- No immunity heatmap plot of average infected fraction and variance of infected sites for p1 against p3 with p2 = 0.5
+- Heatmap of average infected fraction and variance of infected sites for p1 against p3 with p2 = 0.5
 - Plot of variance of infected sites for p1 with p2 = p3 = 0.5 with error bars

+### With Immunity
-- With immunity average infected fraction of sites as a function of the immune fraction with error bars
+- Average infected fraction of sites as a function of the immune fraction with error bars